Do you know where your clothes come from and how they're being made? We say: It's time for an ethical fashion

-Part of this dedicated bunch of changemakers is very familiar, friendly face: Carina Bischof, co-founder of upcycling label aluc and the Upcycling Fashion Berlin movement.
-Back in January, we both had a really inspiring chat about the status quo of fair fashion in Berlin and beyond.
-You can find the full interview in episode #6 of the GreenMe Berlin podcast (click here).
+Part of this dedicated bunch of changemakers is Carina Bischof, co-founder of upcycling label aluc and the Upcycling Fashion Berlin movement.
+We had an inspiring chat about the status quo of fair fashion in Berlin and beyond.
+Listen to the full interview in episode #6 of the GreenMe Berlin podcast.